 Viewing members in an organization

 To find out what role and membership someone has within any team, select the Members section.
-Here you can search for any organization by name or email and filter for roles.
+Here you can search for any user by name or email and filter for roles.

 More information about a user’s role and team membership can be found by clicking on the member.
 This presents a detailed overview of each team the person is a member of and which role (viewer, editor, or admin) they have in the corresponding team.